 During sleep, it is common for the lower jaw to move around.
 This is termed Rhythmic Masticatory Muscle Activity or RMMA.
 This consists of two forms of muscle activity: a series of repetitive contractions (grinding) or sustained contractions of jaw clenching.
-These muscle contractions, when extreme, produce the tooth grinding sounds during sleep and are referred to as sleep-related bruxism is often reported by a spouse that the sound of the teeth is disturbing and waking them.
+These muscle contractions, when extreme, produce the tooth grinding sounds during sleep and are referred to as sleep-related bruxism.
 The patient is usually unaware that they are doing this as it occurs once they are asleep.
 It is often their bed partner that alerts them to this, as it disturbs their sleep.